era-platform/cene/notes/docs.md

 ```
 ./macros/<macro identity>/function/val.el
 ```
-A value that can be invoked with the arguments of a macro call, as described below.
+A value that can be invoked with the arguments of a macro call, as described in the documentation for `def-macro`.

 -
 ```